Troop 20 Merit Badge Thoughts

 Eagle-required merit badges – generally taken outside the Troop

 Environmental Science – is often times offered by Non-profits in the area.
 It is wise to check how thoroughly they are teaching the Badge.
 This is an Eagle Required Badge that should take some time.
-Boys need to earn Environmental Science or Sustainability.
+Scouts need to earn Environmental Science or Sustainability.

 Sustainability – this is a newer merit badge (circa 2013).
 Troop 20 has not taught this badge, nor is it available at Ma-ka-ja-wan.
 Interested scouts should contact their ASM for more information.